pal-robotics/pmb2_simulation/README.md

 ros2 launch pmb2_2dnav pmb2_nav_bringup.launch.py
 ```

-Then, you can send a goal with rviz2
+Then, you can send a goal:

+- With rviz2

 <img src="doc/media/rviz_send_goal.gif" title="Send goal with rviz2" width="85%">

+- By using Navigation 2 API.
+For further information see [Navigation 2 Tutorials](https://navigation.ros.org/tutorials/index.html)

 ### Simulation + Navigation 2